Car-Free Living

 ⬆️ Lifestyle of Carlessness!

 In 2015 a small group of us established a $50,000 payout for anyone who could prove that it is impossible to live without a personal car, almost anywhere in the USA.
 By 2022 that went up to $150,000!
 The ante to qualify for this payout was a minimum of $30,000 in cash.
-Zero people have shown up with a cash ante; I don't anticipate anyone showing up; the group bet dissolved due to inactivity.
+Zero people have shown up with a cash ante; I don't anticipate anyone showing up; the group wager since dissolved, due to inactivity.

 This is because it's all excuses; people who think they NEED a car are really just attached to them for illogical reasons.
-The more likely reason is that most people are bullshitters, so very few humans on Earth would ever put their money where their mouth is!
+The more likely reason is that most people are bullshitters, so very few humans on Earth would ever wager a large sum of money, putting their money where their mouth is!
 That was an easily recognizable fact, centuries before the Wild Wild Web even existed.
 Anonymity is a perfect shield from personal accountability or responsibility.

 Nonetheless, once they think hard about it, and figure out on their own, what would be proposed, and then demonstrated, in their home or neighborhood, they quietly vanish.
-The actual reason is they are lazy; or ignorant; or both!
+The actual reason is they are lazy, or ignorant, or more likely, they are conquered by their ego and its stupefying pride.
 Everything is excuses and self-justifications.
 They will not part with $30,000, by putting their money where their mouth is; they want people to believe their BS: They're very rarely (if ever) challenged with put up or shut up!

 Admittedly there are rare places on the North American continent where it's not a good place to live, especially if you're grocery store dependent.
 Now, once a person understands that grocery stores have only been around for a small fraction of our species existence, they will have to figure out on their own how the first 99.999%+ of humanity lived without them.
 And that may be difficult, because after all, I can easily teach Middle School kids how to live their entire lives without a car.